The Voice (Russian TV series) season 2: The Knockouts

-The Knockouts round started with episode 11 and ended with episode 13 (broadcast on 15, 22, 29 November 2016).
+The Knockouts round started with episode 11 and ended with episode 13.

 After the Battle Round, each coach had 9 contestants for the Knockouts.
 The contestants were not told who they were up against until the day of the Knockout.
 Each contestant sang a song of their own choice, back to back, and each knockout concluded with the respective coach eliminating one of the three contestants.

-The top 24 contestants will then move on to the "Live Shows."
+The top 24 contestants will then move on to the Quarterfinal.